BigDaddyJay90/koolo_item_logger/README.md

-#INFO: Right now, this only works with an edited version of stash.go
+#INFO: Right now, this only works with an edited version of koolo/internal/action/stash.go

 This line has to be edited like this: